-Welcome to the College of Agriculture and Life Sciences at the University of Arizona, a Science, Technology, Engineering and Mathematics (STEM) college strategically fulfilling two missions: to educate students and communities in ways that enable their future success in regional and global economies, and to develop new knowledge and new technologies to benefit society.
+Welcome to the College of Agriculture, Life and Environmental Sciences at the University of Arizona, a Science, Technology, Engineering and Mathematics (STEM) college strategically fulfilling two missions: to educate students and communities in ways that enable their future success in regional and global economies, and to develop new knowledge and new technologies to benefit society.

 Today it is critical that universities apply accountable, sound business practices.
 We need to be where the world is going, not where it is today, and so in our college we continually review what we are doing; we continually make small changes as soon as we identify a better path forward for you.
 We need every dollar delivering for our missions.
 Informing all of our goals are the Arizona Board of Regents metrics and UArizona's strategic plan.
 Take a look at our strategic plan.